Mapping Patterns for Virtual Knowledge Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work we propose to use a number of mapping patterns to facilitate the task of linking DBs to ontologies in a typical \vkg setting.
-We argue that such patterns can enable a number of relevant tasks, apart from the classic one of bootstrapping mappings in an incomplete \vkg scenario.
+In this work we identified and formally specified a number of mapping patterns emerging when linking DBs to ontologies in a typical \vkg setting.
+Our patterns are grounded to well-established practices of DB design, and render explicit the connection between the conceptual model, the DB schema, and the ontology.
+We argue that the organization in patterns can enable a number of relevant tasks, apart from the classic one of bootstrapping mappings in an incomplete \vkg scenario.
 Through a systematic analysis of various \vkg scenarios, ranging from benchmarks to real world and denormalized ones, we observed that the patterns we formalized occur in practice, and capture most cases.

 This work is only a first step, with respect to both categorization of patterns, and their actual use.
-Regarding the former, we plan to better explore the interaction between patterns and pattern modifiers, such as value invention or identifier alignment.
+Regarding the former, our plan is to extend this initial catalog with more advanced data-driven patterns, such as those deriving from other kinds of transformations for the hierarchies in the conceptual model (e.g., the case where all children and their attributes are fully merged in the parent entity, or the inverse case). to better explore the interaction between patterns and pattern modifiers, such as value invention or identifier alignment.
 Regarding the latter, in this paper we have used patterns to investigate, and highlight, the specific problems to address when setting-up a \vkg scenario.
 We plan to investigate solutions to these problems, by exploiting approaches from other fields, e.g., schema matching.

+One point we did not formally investigate in this work is about what properties are guaranteed by applying our patterns (e.g., losslessness or query preservation).
+Since our patterns are grounded in textbook methodologies from DB design, such as standard translations of ER-diagrams into the relational model, we believe that query preservation might work without any substantial modification.
+We plan to investigate these aspects, in the same spirit as the literature in~\cite{SequedaArenasDM} or~\cite{TG21}, in a future work.